Back Home for the Holidays: Parker House–Style Rolls for Thanksgiving

 3. Always use a little rye flour in basic white doughs: As little as a tablespoon or two of rye in a four-pound batch deepens flavor and improves the character of white bread.
 Try this with my basic white-flour recipe and you’ll see what I mean.
 Whole wheat flour has a similar effect, though not as dramatic.
 Either way, it takes just a little to heighten and enhance the flavor of white bread without sacrificing its classic deliciousness.

 4. Weigh your ingredients: Forget about cup-measures.
-When my 2007 book was published, it, and most U.S. recipes were written for cup-measures; my subsequent books give weights as well as volumes.
+When my 2007 book was published, most U.S. recipes were written for cup-measures.
+My subsequent books give weights as well as volumes.
 With the availability of inexpensive digital scales, the food world’s recognized weights as a more accurate way to measure ingredients, especially flours.
 If I were starting now, all my recipes would be in metric weights only, which yield much more intuitive numbers.
 The basic recipe in tip #1 above would be based on 1,000 grams of flour, and 750 grams of water (or 75% hydration by “Baker’s Percentage”).

 5. Rise times may vary.
 Don’t sweat it.
 In my first book (2007), I called for 1.5 tablespoons of yeast, which is a lot for four pounds of dough.
 I wanted there to be zero chance of failure, because this book was aimed at non-bakers, many of whom think of yeast as the great bogeyman of the kitchen.
 And yes, that high yeast dose meant that in pretty much any kitchen, at pretty much any temperature, you’d get full and fast rising, with the dough at least doubling in volume within two hours.
 But some readers found the yeast flavor too strong, so in subsequent books, I called for 1.0 tablespoon of yeast.
 But that means that sometimes the rise isn’t complete in two hours, especially if the water or the room is cool.
 Don’t sweat about this– just let it go longer if it doesn’t seem to have doubled.
 All this is especially true in the recipes calling for eggs– to prevent slow rise there, let your eggs come to room temperature before using in recipes, and per USDA recommendations, refrigerate egg dough at the two-hour mark.
 Speaking of slow rising–I’ve started mixing my salt with the flour, rather than the water.
 My guess is that this doesn’t make much difference, but salt has some inhibitory effect on yeast, and salty water may slow your initial rise.
 This becomes more of an issue when you go to 1 tablespoon or less of yeast, or if you’re trying cool-water rising.
 Which brings me to…